rshk-archive/datacat-poc-140825/_sources/internals/dataset-configuration.txt

 - ``find_shapefiles``: finds shapefiles inside a (possibiy recursive) structure of archives.
 Extracts all the encountered shapefiles along the path.

+.. todo:: Write more importers, with improved "autodiscovery" mechanism

 Key ``geo.default_projection``